 The College demonstrated resilience and adaptability in responding to the challenge of Covid-19 in the year.
 Given the uncertain environment Covid-19 created, it was essential that the College was able to be agile and responsive to different circumstances.
 Of paramount importance was ensuring the safety and wellbeing of students and staff.
 Risk assessments were undertaken, and infection control measures put in place to minimise the risk to all on-site.
-These included ensuring that staff had PPE and that social distancing was maintained.
-The management team met on a weekly basis to monitor the effectiveness of controls and respond to emerging issues and guidance.
+The management team worked closely with Public Health, DfE and staff and unions to closely monitor the effectiveness of actions in place and swiftly address updates to guidance.